Kong/terraform-provider-konnect-beta/docs/resources/event_gateway_virtual_cluster.md

 ### Required

+- `acl_mode` (String) Configures whether or not ACL policies are enforced on the gateway.
+- `enforce_on_gateway` means the gateway enforces its own ACL policies for this virtual cluster

+  and does not forward ACL-related commands to the backend cluster.
+  Note that if there are no ACL policies configured, all access is denied.
+- `passthrough` tells the gateway to forward all ACL-related commands. must be one of ["enforce_on_gateway", "passthrough"]
 - `authentication` (Attributes List) How to handle authentication from clients.

 It tries to authenticate with every rule sequentially one by one.